DrewCarlson/KtSoup/README.md

 # KtSoup

-A multiplatform HTML5 parsing library built on [Lexbor](https://github.com/lexbor/lexbor).
+A multiplatform HTML5 parsing library built on [Lexbor](https://github.com/lexbor/lexbor) and [Jsoup](https://jsoup.org/).

 **WIP** The project is not yet published or ready for use, though it may be a helpful example.

 TODO:
  - Finalize initial API surface
- - Add Jvm and JS targets
+ - Add JS target
  - Add test workflows
  - Add documentation and publishing workflows
  - Extra: Add all-in-one fetch and parse API using Ktor